≡ Menu

 • Vomiting (they definitely will if they have been given the charcoal).

-• And a blood pressure drop also brought on by the cannabinoids.
+• And a blood pressure drop is also brought on by the cannabinoids.

-Other symptoms might include extreme lethargy and, upon waking the following morning, extreme hunger.
+Other symptoms might include extreme lethargy and hunger upon waking the following morning.

 In cases like these…

-If you are a marijuana taker then maybe don’t leave it lying around.
-Keep those brownies stored at head height and out of the reach of little paws and fingers.
-Any breed can become victim to this condition simply by an alluring smell.
+If you are a marijuana taker, maybe don’t leave it lying around.
+K ep those brownies stored at head height and out of the reach of little paws and fingers.
+A y breed can simply become victim to this condition by an alluring smell.

 You should also…

-Bear in mind that dogs do eat grass to help with their digestive system, so if they see a marijuana plant growing wild there is every chance they will chew away on it.
-This is not usually harmful if you don’t let them eat too much.
-The Cannabis variety that generally carries the THC is in the flowering part – so definitely keep them away from that!
+Bear in mind that dogs eat grass to help with their digestive system, so if they see a marijuana plant growing wild, there is every chance they will chew away at it.
+It is not usually harmful if you don’t let them eat too much.
+The Cannabis variety that generally carries the THC is in the flowering part, so keep them away!

-For fairly obvious reasons dogs who live in countries where marijuana is legal are more at risk of exposure to this than dogs who don’t.
+For obvious reasons, dogs living in countries where marijuana is legal are more at risk of exposure to this than dogs who don’t.

 Marijuana Toxicity Treatment Options for Dogs

 It is recommended that a small dose of ingestion should be manageable at home.
-In cases like these just make sure your dog is comfortable and remind them to drink and go to the toilet.
+In such cases, ensure your dog is comfortable and remind them to drink and go to the toilet.
+When they wake up, they will be bubbly, bouncy, and refreshed because of their excellent sleep.
+B prepared to feed them—a lot.

 In the worse cases…

-Where the dog has suffered poisoning of an unknown dose and the vet has used the charcoal, they may wish to keep them for supportive care in the surgery for a day or two.
-Your pet will be fed IV Fluids to make sure that they do not dehydrate.
-I these instances you really should contact the local animal poison control center.
+Where the dog has suffered poisoning of an unknown dose, and the vet has used the charcoal, they may wish to keep them for supportive care in the surgery for a day or two.
+Your pet will be fed IV Fluids to ensure they do not dehydrate.
+You should contact the local animal poison control center in these instances.

 In other…

-More milder cases you may wish to consult your vet anyway.
-There may not be much point in putting your dog through a potentially painful round of treatments when the high is going to wear off in an hour or two on its own.
-So, unless your dog is in distress you may not need to opt for treatment.
+For milder cases, you may wish to consult your vet anyway.
+There may not be much point in putting your dog through a potentially painful round of treatments when the high will wear off in an hour or two.
+So, unless your dog is in distress, you may not need to opt for treatment.
 Again, this does not stand if you do not know the source of the dog’s drowsiness.

 Which brings us to…